Following are tips from a BCG new hire that you might find useful in your case interview prep.

 The last two rounds were via video conference.
 Interestingly, I've found a lot of colleagues have applied off cycle, and this is fairly common.

 In particular, I found your case videos and frameworks to be very useful.
 They provided me with a great foundation of knowledge.
-Equipped with your structures, I personalised and developed them to suit my own style.
+Equipped with your structures, I personalized and developed them to suit my own style.

 With more and more practice I found myself becoming less and less reliant on the frameworks and I tended to create my own.
-However if I was ever completely stuck, I came back to these and they provided a good way forward.
+However, if I was ever completely stuck, I came back to these and they provided a good way forward.

-This was completely different to anything that I had done before, and it was a sort of 'role play' where I had to brief the interviewer in what I saw as the biggest current organisational challenges.
+This was completely different to anything that I had done before, and it was a sort of 'role play' where I had to brief the interviewer in what I saw as the biggest current organizational challenges.

-We then spoke about how I could address these, how I had addressed past challenges and in some way it was an analysis of how I had used 'consulting thinking' to solve problems in the past.
+We then spoke about how I could address these, how I had addressed past challenges and, in some way,it was an analysis of how I had used 'consulting thinking' to solve problems in the past.